 A Business-Friendly Approach Promotes Innovation and Growth in Ohio

 Ohio offers a business environment that attracts global investment and fosters growth.
-Ohio’s simplified tax structure, central location and affordable cost of doing business are catalysts for ongoing economic diversification and prosperity.
+Ohio’s simplified tax structure, central location and affordable cost of doing business are catalysts for past and future economic diversification and prosperity.

-- 7th largest economy in the U.S., 21st worldwide
+- Ohio’s economy is ranked 21st worldwide

 - The state’s Common Sense Initiative has created a jobs-friendly regulatory environment

 - Accelerated environmental permitting process takes 180 days or less

 - Ohio has enjoyed stable ratings from Moody’s, S&P, and Fitch of Aa1/AA+/AA+ for more than 20 years.

 Ohio’s economy consists of thriving industries that reflect the Midwest’s industrial leadership and continued innovation.
 JobsOhio executes strategies around Ohio’s biggest industries: advanced manufacturing, aerospace and aviation, automotive, energy and chemicals, financial services, food and agribusiness, healthcare, information technology, and logistics and distribution.

 Foreign Direct Investment

 For international companies seeking access to the U.S. market, Ohio is an advantageous location.
 Ohio’s welcoming culture, low cost of doing business, reliable and affordable energy, and skilled workforce make the state an appealing choice for international investors.